Theoretical codes. What are they?

 Over 200,000 theoretical codes, what does that mean?
 Well, since it’s advertising, you initially suspect that the number of real code differences is less than 200,000.
 And that’s true.
 The theoretical value is simply calculated:

-For key locks – Number of cutting depths high Number of cuts
+For key locks – number of possible cutting depths to the power of number of cuts

 However, these numbers do not really provide any information about the security of a mechanical lock, because the properties of the mechanics are completely ignored.